forkkit/energize-andover/README.md

 ### Predicting
 The period to be predicted will automatically be inferred from the historical trend data.
 The next available prediction period will automatically be predicted on.

+For example, if your data is at 15 minute intervals, your gap size is 1 day, prediction size is 1 day and the final data point falls on Feb 2nd at 23:45:00, the prediction will span from 00:00:00 to 23:45:00 on Feb 4th.

 Calling `model.predict()` will return a tuple of two objects.
 The first is a table of predicted values, the second is a table of corresponding prediction standard deviations.

 #### Stats interpretation
 The standard deviations are an estimate inspired by [this article](http://blog.datadive.net/prediction-intervals-for-random-forests/).
 A Random Forest is composed of a number of decision trees.
-This assumes each set of trees to resemble a sample of predictions of the overall forest.
+This treats each set of trees as a sample of predictions of the overall forest.
 The table contains the standard deviations of those "samples".

+Note that in the article I linked, intervals are selected by sample quantiles (they even make a note about this being more robust than assuming normality).
+In my case I used a normality assumption and returned a standard deviation value.
+The reason for this is so I can return a single measure of variance without any specific confidence level baked in to give the user more flexibility in their classification of an "anomaly"

-The distribution of the trees' predictions is approximately normal.
-To be conservative at smaller estimator counts, you may prefer to use a Student's t-distribution taking into account the number of tree estimators in your forest.
+To be conservative at smaller estimator counts, you may prefer to use a Student's t-distribution and take into account the number of tree estimators in your forest.

 The `scipy `library makes it easy to work with these kinds of distributions.
 Distributions have a `ppf` method that will find a threshold Z-score from a desired one-tailed confidence interval level.

+    z_thresh = scipy.stats.norm.ppf(0.95)
+    thresh = pred_vals + z_thresh*pred_stds
+    anomalies = true_vals[true_vals > thresh]
+    est_diff = anomalies - thresh[anomalies.index]

+From this example you could say with approximately 95% confidence that you could expect to save at least the contents of `est_diff`.
+If the trend values were power values you could estimate energy savings by using `egz.trapz` or if they were energy values you could just `sum()` the series.

 ### Exporting
-You can simply call the `to_csv()` method of the returned tables to save them as CSV files.
+You can call the `to_csv()` methods of the returned Pandas Series/DataFrame objects to save them as CSV files.

-## Other methods
+## Other module methods
-Aside from the models there are some useful data manipulation functions.
+Aside from the models there are some useful data manipulation functions included.

 Some of the most useful ones: